lothelanor/actib/README.md

 `python preprocessing.py <my_directory>`

-## Word Segmentation & POS tagging
+## Segmentation & POS tagging

 Phase II of our pipeline contains segmentation (of both words and sentences) as well as POS tagging.
 It generates three types of output:
-- tokenised (word segmentation with 'shunits')
+- tokenised - for LMs/embeddings etc. (word segmentation with 'shunits')
-- POS-tagged - for parsing & querying with corrected sentence segmentation
+- POS-tagged - for parsing & querying (with corrected sentence segmentation)
-- POS-tagged (UD) - for Pyrrha correction with corrected sentence segmentation
+- POS-tagged (UD) - for Pyrrha correction (with corrected sentence segmentation)

 To run the script: